 GeoPlanner dashboard gauges display the current value of a key performance indicator (KPI).
-Key performance indicators measure a value that demonstrates progress toward a goal or objective and are defined as equations that include attributes within scenarios, constants, and simple mathematic operators.
+KPIs measure a value that demonstrates progress toward a goal or objective.
+KPIs are defined as equations that include attributes within scenarios, constants, and simple mathematic operators.
 GeoPlanner dashboards can include multiple gauges.
-Gauges display KPI data that pertains to the active scenario.
+Gauges display KPI data that pertains to the currently active scenario.

 - On the toolbar on the map, click the Dashboard button.

-- Click the Dashboard Settings button in the upper-left corner of the dashboard and choose Add a Performance Indicator from the drop-down menu.
+- Click the Global Settings icon in the upper left corner of the dashboard and choose Add a Performance Indicator from the dropdown menu.

 - On the Performance Indicator dialog box, type a caption in the Caption field.
 This text will display in the dashboard widget's drop-down menu.
-It should be a short descriptor that easily identifies the performance indicator metric that the gauge will display.
+It should be a short descriptor that easily identifies the performance indicator metric that the gauge will be used to display.

 - Enter the anticipated range of your performance indicator values in the Range fields.
-You must enter a high and low end, and, optionally, you can enter two additional mid-values to be displayed on the gauge.
-The range dial on the gauge will be color-coded from red to green by default.
+You must enter a high and low end, and optionally, you can also enter two additional mid-values to be displayed on the gauge.
+The range dial on the gauge will be color-coded from red to green, by default.
 Clicking the L-H toggle key will reverse color coding in the gauge display.

 - Click the Scenario Layer drop-down menu and choose the scenario layer from which the metrics will be computed.

-- Click Equation Builder to display an equation builder dialog box.
+- Click Equation Builder to display an equation builder dialog.
 Equations can include fields (in brackets) from a scenario layer, constants, area or length units, and simple mathematic operators.
 Equations are evaluated once per feature.
 See the Build gauge equations and Examples sections below for more information.

-- Click Create.
+- Click Update.
 A new gauge is created and added to the dashboard.

 Build gauge equations